-Under long-standing policies, for example, the Federal Bureau of Investigation and other Federal law enforcement agencies have consistently given suspects full and fair warning of their constitutional rights.
-I have asked the Attorney General and the Director of the Federal Bureau of Investigation to assure that these policies will continue.
-110 inconsistently that courts would have discretion to apply the Miranda rule in particular cases); id.
+Some of the participants in the House debate evidently knew less than their Senate counterparts about the content of the proposed legislation or its relationship to prior law, and made confused statements.
+See, e.g., id.
+16276 (remarks of Rep. MacGregor) (stating that § 3501 would return the law to its pre-Miranda state but stating inconsistently that courts would have discretion to apply the Miranda rule in particular cases); id.
 16285 (remarks of Rep. Machen) (assuming that the jurisdiction-limiting provisions had been retained in the Senate-passed version of Title II).
 However, the House debate as a whole, like the Senate debate, overwhelmingly expressed the understanding that the effect of § 3501 was simply to overrule Miranda.

-109 The Administration knew as well as everyone else what § 3501 was meant to do.
-See Senate Hearings, supra note 88, at 81-82, 357-58 (letter of Attorney General Ramsey Clark noting conflict between S. 674 and Miranda; bill would only be constitutional if Miranda's requirements were "read into" it or added as a "constitutional gloss," but if this were done it would be superfluous).
+The Administration knew as well as everyone else what § 3501 was meant to do.
+See Senate Hearings, supra note 87, at 81-82, 357-58 (letter of Attorney General Ramsey Clark noting conflict between S. 674 and Miranda; bill would only be constitutional if Miranda's requirements were "read into" it or added as a "constitutional gloss," but if this were done it would be superfluous).